 You are here:

-Students going on field study may be eligible for assistance from Hampshire College.
+Students going on field study may be eligible for assistance from Hampshire College in the form of a Field Study Grant.
 Students enrolled in a program of study abroad approved for credit by Hampshire College may be considered enrollment at Hampshire for the purpose of applying for Title IV federal aid as well as state and institutional aid.

 Hampshire charges one-sixth of the annual tuition to all students going on field study.
 Current financial aid is neither transferable nor automatically available for field study; students must apply for field study aid.

 The process begins by completing all of the forms required for a regular financial aid application.
 You must also submit the Field Study Budget form that is available from our office, or click here to print the form.

 Tuition at another institution or program is not eligible for Hampshire assistance.
 You and your family will have to cover that amount.
 The other expenses associated with your field study project will be reviewed individually.
 You cannot receive more aid while on field study than you receive to be enrolled.
 Because the cost of field study is usually less than the cost to attend Hampshire, students usually qualify for less aid.

 The maximum Field Study Grant you can receive from Hampshire funds is the amount of our field study tuition.
 This maximum amount includes any Hampshire College merit scholarship you have received.
 For example, if the field study tuition is $8,135 and you have a $5,000 Merit scholarship, the maximum Field Study Grant would be $3,135.
 The amount of your Field Study Grant will be determined by the information you provided on your financial aid application documents (FAFSA & Profile, if required) and the field study budget form.